You found my old blog. Thanks for visiting! For my new writing, visit mikesententia.com.

 Most mages don’t do direct magick.
 Traditional styles of energy work — Reiki, Qigong, etc — are what I call “direct magick lite.”
 They work with energy and existing pathways, but they don’t create new pathways, re-route pathways in your mind or explore small connections between energy and physical cells.

 I know how easy it is to assume that, because you haven’t seen something like “constructing the circuit board,” it’s just me misunderstanding something you have seen.
 I promise you, it’s not.
 If you’d like to read more about direct magick and learn to alter circuit boards yourself, this series is a great place to start.

 And I’ll try to keep in mind that, just because I don’t have a concept of “Sending a command to a rock” doesn’t mean that Patrick hasn’t found something I haven’t seen.

 Every time I read something an information mage (if I can invent that term) said, I would think “Signature = Information, it’s just a terms difference.”
 I call this the “Lesser Information Model.”

 But then I would do magick, thinking “Signature = Information,” and it would just feel off.
 A dozen tries later, I know why:

-When I connect to something — say a person’s tendon that I’m healing — I sense the signatures of their energy and the pathways it follows.
+When I connect to something — say a person’s tendon that I’m working with for energy healing — I sense the signatures of their energy and the pathways it follows.
 After looking around a while, I figure out what’s going on, and then those sensations (pathways and signatures) become information in my mind.

 It’s like seeing a painting.
 The colors are wavelengths of light until your retina and visual cortext turn them into information.